Drosophila as a cancer model

 Organized in colaboration with:

-The BARCELONA BIOMED CONFERENCE on Modelling Cancer in Drosophila will be hosted by the Institut d'Estudis Catalans (IEC) in the heart of downtown Barcelona.
+The BARCELONA BIOMED CONFERENCE on Drosophila as a cancer model will be hosted by the Institut d'Estudis Catalans (IEC) in the heart of downtown Barcelona.
 Talks will take place in the Sala Prat de Riba.

 Institut d'Estudis Catalans